justinticktock/role-based-help-notes/readme.txt

 == Upgrade Notice ==

+= 1.2.8 =
+You may see a Help Notes not appearing with a 404 error, just re-save your Help Notes settings to clear this issue.

 = 1.2.4 =
 You may see a few php warnings if you are in debug mode while the option structure is updated but nothing after that.